PyChina/weekly/content/Issue/issue-405.md

     + MATT LAYMAN
     + • Shared by Matt Layman

 How does a Django site know where to send requests?
 You have to tell it!
-In this article you’ll look at URLs and how to let your users get to the right place.
+In this article you'll look at URLs and how to let your users get to the right place.

 (`是也乎:`